aiegoo/documentation/_wiki/blog/2021-09-30-interview-pointer-cshop.md

 > Tips:
 >
 > To compose a decent answer, in my view, it should answer
-> 1. What -- interpreting the jargon（专业术语）first
+> 1. What -- interpreting the jargon first
 > 2. When -- giving an **example** with a detailed situation where you did or you should use
 > 3. Why  -- taking about some advantages or disadvantages better comparing with another related one(possibly it is the next question, good to answer it in advance)